Bond markets discover that Draghi can disappoint after all

 "Markets were hoping that whatever he under-delivered on in the rates move, he may over-deliver on for quantitative easing, but he missed expectations there as well."

-Short-term German bond yields rose 15 basis points to -0.28 percent, above the ECB's deposit rate which marks the cut off for QE purchases.
-Before the meeting, bond yields out to five years in Germany were trading below the ECB's deposit rate.
+Short-term German bond yields rose 13 basis points to -0.31 percent, the biggest daily move seen since October 2011, while 10-year yields climbed 13 bps to a three-week high of 0.61 percent.

-The spike in two-year yields was the biggest daily move seen since March 2011.

-Ten-year yields climbed 20 bps to a three-week high of 0.67 percent, while Italian 10-year bonds were the worst performers after a 24 bps spike in yields to 1.67 percent, the biggest daily rise since June.
+Italian 10-year bonds were the worst performers after a 20 bps spike in yields to 1.60 percent, the biggest daily rise since June.

 Money market rates meanwhile rose 8-12 bps, moving to price out prospects for another deposit rate cut in the foreseeable future.